Why Engineering at Lancaster?

 This module will allow students to assign process variables, units and economics; students will develop knowledge of industrial processes along with a working understanding of phase equilibrium thermodynamics to chemical processes.
 A range of vapour-liquid equilibria, covering the level rule, ideal solutions, Raoult’s Law, Henry’s Law, volatility and relative vitality, will be approached in detail on the module.

-Working in groups, students are responsible for the research, management and technical content of the project as well as evidencing the use of engineering design skills where appropriate.
-The students will be assigned a project title and project supervisors who will guide and advise them throughout the project.
+Working in groups, students are responsible for the research, management and technical content of the project as well as, providing evidence for their use of engineering design skills where appropriate.
+The students will be assigned a project title and project supervisors who will advise them throughout.

-Students will apply chemical engineering principles to problems of current and future industrial relevance including sustainable development, safety, and environmental issues.
-They will also develop and demonstrate creative and critical powers by requiring choices and decisions to be made in areas of uncertainty, along with transferable skills such as communication and team working.
-The module will also enable students to gain confidence in their ability to apply their technical knowledge to real problems.
+Students will apply chemical engineering principles to industrial problems including sustainable development, safety and environmental issues.
+They will also develop and demonstrate creative and critical powers by making choices and decisions in areas of uncertainty and pick up transferable skills such as communication and team working.
+This module will allow students to take confidence in their ability to apply technical knowledge to real problems.

-Students will understand that design is an open-ended process, lacking a predetermined solution, which requires synthesis, innovation and creativity, as well as judgemental choices on the basis of incomplete and contradictory information.
-Students will gain the ability to make decision, work with constraints and multiple objectives, justify the choices and decisions taken.
-Additionally, students will deploy their chemical engineering knowledge using rigorous calculation and results analysis to arrive at and verify the realism of the chosen design, along with taking a systems approach to design appreciating, including complexity, interaction and integration.
-Ultimately, students will work in a team and will develop an understanding as well as learning to manage the processes of peer challenging, planning, prioritising and organising.
+Students will understand that design is an open-ended process, lacking a predetermined solution.
+It requires synthesis, innovation and creativity, as well as judgemental choices on the basis of incomplete and contradictory information.
+Students will gain the ability to make decisions, work with constraints and multiple objectives whilst justifying the choices and decisions they have made.
+Additionally, students will apply their chemical engineering knowledge using rigorous calculation and results analysis to arrive at and verify the realism of the chosen design.
+Students will take a systems approach to design including complexity, interaction and integration.
+Ultimately, students will work in a team and will learn to manage the processes of peer challenging, planning, prioritising and organising.

 This module introduces advanced mass transfer, particulate technology and separation processes, and their importance.
 It will describe the underlying principles behind these and aims to provide a sound basis for confidently designing and selecting processes involving reactants and products of any physical form.
 It also aims to provide a good understanding of health, safety and environmental considerations when working with particulates.
-Students will learn to describe advanced mass transfer processes and will developing an understanding of the interdependence of elements of a complex system, along with developing the ability to integrate processing steps into a sequence.
+Students will learn to describe advanced mass transfer processes and will develop an understanding of the interdependence of elements of a complex system.
+They will also gain the ability to integrate processing steps into a sequence.

-Students will apply analysis techniques, and will understanding powder characterization techniques and specify appropriate data required for further processing and to ensure quality of the final product.
+Students will apply analysis techniques, understand powder characterisation techniques, and specify appropriate data required for further processing and to ensure quality of the final product.
 Additionally, students will select methods for preparing desired products and understand the governing principles behind their operation.
-They will also demonstrate understanding of particulate interactions with fluids and the how these govern the operation of solid / liquid and solid / gas processes with particular application to those studied in the course, as well as being able to select the appropriate processes for the objectives given a critical understanding of a range of options available and have an appreciation of the compromises which may have to be made.
+They will demonstrate an understanding of particulate interactions with fluids and the how these govern the operation of solid/liquid and solid/gas processes, with particular application to those studied in the module.
+Students will also be able to select the appropriate processes for the objectives given a critical understanding of a range of options available, and will have an appreciation of the compromises which may have to be made.

 Finally, students will demonstrate knowledge of some common industrial processes, and will be able to explain that operation from fundamental principles and apply this knowledge to unfamiliar examples.
 They will gain an appreciation for health, safety and environmental considerations of working with particulates and relevant process equipment.